haxtheweb/edtechjoker/draft-outline.md

   - Submitted to Canvas as a link to your github repo for the "application" (knowing that if the assets aren't from NPM, it won't work)
 - I'll be walking through aspects of what's required in class and leaving time for you to work on your projects to ensure you get there

-## Refinement / critique / review of several high end examples
-- looking over some examples generated from work in class

 ## Requirements for clean up in your card (as individuals)
-- Must implement `<slot>` tags so that you can write custom content on your card
+- Must implement `<slot>` tags so that you can write custom HTML content on your card in the details section
 - Must implement CSS variables for changing the background
-- Must have `properties` in order to change the title.
-When changing the title, modify the property
+- Must have `properties` in order to change the title and sub-title
+- Must use `details` and `summary` tags to do the collapse
 - image / source should be a property in order to set the image
 - Must use `styles` for shadow scoped styles
 - Buttons to modify your card, must work OUTSIDE OF YOUR CARD. `my-card` is JUST a card